ibi/wf-extensions-chart/com.ibi.kpibox/README.md

 ## Description

-This extension displays the value of the KPI and comparations, a related icons and percentajes of changes to a comparison values.
+This extension displays the value of the KPI and comparisons, a related icons and percentajes of changes to a comparison values.

 ## Screenshots